 How to Volunteer

 St. Anthony Foundation has responded to the needs of poor and low-income San Franciscans for the past six decades.
-They serve daily meals and provide shelter and clothes to those in need.
+They serve daily meals and provide shelter, medical assistance, technology training, and clothes to those in need.

 How to Volunteer

-Volunteer projects range from serving food on Thanksgiving and Christmas, helping out in the dining room, sorting donated clothing to providing skills-based services in the Tenderloin Tech Lab, clinic, and social Work center.
+Holiday volunteer opportunities range from serving food, helping out in the dining room, and sorting donated clothing to providing skills-based services in the Tenderloin Tech Lab, clinic, and social work center.
 They offer both regular shifts and special group projects designed for large or small teams.